directvt/vtm/readme.md

 [Tested Terminals](https://github.com/directvt/vtm/discussions/72)

-<sup>Currently, rendering into a native GUI window is only available on the Windows platform; on *nix platforms, a terminal emulator is required.</sup>
+<sup>Currently, rendering into a native GUI window is only available on the Windows platform; on Unix-like platforms, a terminal emulator is required.</sup>

 # Binary downloads